San Diego Radiology Programs

 Diagnostic Radiology Residency Program

-The radiology residency program is offered as a 4-year traditional track, 5-year research track and a Direct Pathway track for students who have at least two years of clinical experience in another medical specialty.
-Clinical rotations take place at the UCSD Medical Center, the VA Medical Center, Thornton Hospital and Rady Children's Hospital.
+The radiology residency program is offered as a 4-year program.
+Clinical rotations take place at the UCSD Medical Center, the VA Medical Center, Jacobs Medical Center and Rady Children's Hospital.
 All facilities are in the San Diego or La Jolla areas.